 In the beginning there was a vision by Kid Creole – the vision of a multicultural carnival without stylistic limitations; the vision of a colorful theater with fascinating characters; the vision of an exuberant joyous lifestyle full of irony, humor and sophistication.

 To be sure, in the beginning there was a need to present an invitation to a dance called Escapism.
 The visionary was Bronx born August Darnell.
-Disillusioned by the politics in his big brother’s band, Dr. Buzzard’s Original Savannah Band, Mr. Darnell jumped ship in 1981 and formed Kid Creole and the Coconuts with his wife Adriana Kaegi and his buddy Sugar Coated Andy.
+Disillusioned by the politics in his big brother’s band, Dr. Buzzard’s Original Savannah Band, Mr. Darnell jumped ship in 1980 and formed Kid Creole and the Coconuts with his then wife Adriana Kaegi who originally created all the choreography and costumes, and his buddy Coati Mundi.
 Thus began the odyssey.
-Fast forward to 30 years later and the man and his band are still synonymous with over the rainbow adventure: Deluxe Escapism.
+Fast forward 43 years later and the man and his band are still synonymous with over the rainbow adventure: Deluxe Escapism.

 The Kid Creole credo is best summed up by August Darnell himself: